hillaryrkane47/50-States-Map-Game/README.md

 * You will also lose if the countdown clock runs out and 2 minutes are up.
 * A winner is determined if you are able to correctly select 20 states in under 2 minutes, with less than 5 wrong attempts.

-## Technologies Used

-* State Map with borders measured
-* Countown clock
-* Click event based on the state guessed
-* Conditional to check if border selection matches the state's ID
-* Counter to track wrong attempts
-* Function to call random object (state name) from array

 ## MVP

-* Use an SVG map of the USA (state borders will be defined)
+* Use a SVG map of the USA (state borders will be defined)
 * Randomly display contents of array
 * Ensure SVG measurements have ID's to connect with array
+* Conditional to check if border selection matches the state's ID
 * Collect wrong answers & correct answers with visible counter
-* Initiate countdown clock
+* Create countdown clock (will be start button for game)
 * Animations on each right or wong selection

-##Pseudo Code
+##Pseudo Code & Planning Phase

 * Connect each state to corresponding array with corresponding ID
 * Randomly display state name from array